octo-technology/OpenTezos/docs/tezos-basics/operations.md

 They run their Michelson code each time they receive a transaction.

 ## Tezos operations
-An operation is a *message* sent from one address to another.
+An operation is usually a *message* sent from one address to another.

 Message representation:
 ```js